 Researchers at Georgetown University discovered that the menthol used in cigarettes acts as a painkiller on the nerves that transmit the effects of cigarette smoke to the brain.

 How Menthol Numbs the Airways

-Nicotine is the physically addictive component in tobacco and prior research has established that it is also the primary agent responsible for irritating a person’s airways.
+Nicotine is the physically addictive component in tobacco and that it is also the primary agent responsible for irritating a person’s airways.

 This irritation is what causes smokers to cough.
 It is also a contributor to emphysema, chronic obstructive pulmonary disorder (COPD), and cancer.

 The new research out of Georgetown shows that menthol has an important pharmacologic effect on smokers.